Director of Maintenance

 Originally born and raised in Wisconsin, Mr. Allan Burtness is currently a Virginia resident.
 He attended a two-year program at Blackhawk Tech, located at Rock County Airport in Wisconsin, graduating in 1976 where he received his Airframe and Power Plant certificate (A&P).

 Allan is a lifetime aviation professional with 44 years of helicopter experience as an A&P working for PHI.
-During that time he was certified by PHI to maintain Bell 205, Bell 212, Bell 412, Bell 206 series, Bell 214ST, and Sikorski S-76 helicopters.
+During that time he was certified by PHI to maintain Bell 205, Bell 212, Bell 412, Bell 206 series, Bell 214ST, Sikorski S-76 helicopters, and EC-135.
 Beginning as a flight line junior mechanic in 1976 on Bell 205 and 212 helicopters he advanced to senior, then lead mechanic, working maintenance crews both on the flight line and in the hanger.
-In gaining that experience he moved to the classroom for seven years as maintenance instructor teaching approximately 300 mechanics, both customer and PHI, initial and annual recurrent training on Bell medium and heavy ship helicopters.
+In gaining that experience he moved to the classroom for 12 years as maintenance instructor teaching approximately 300 mechanics, both customer and PHI, initial and annual recurrent training on Bell medium and heavy ship helicopters.
 After his work as maintenance instructor he worked two years as an overhaul hanger supervisor for PHI at the main facility in Lafayette, LA where he was responsible for the complete airframe overhaul of the medium and heavy ship fleet.
-Then, he moved to the EMS sector with PHI Air Medical where he performed the duties of east coast area maintenance manager for 16 years working in Virginia, Maryland, Kentucky and Florida being responsible for a crew of 22 mechanics and 14 EMS aircrafts.
+Then, he moved to the EMS sector with PHI Air Medical where he performed the duties of east coast area maintenance manager for 16 years working in Virginia, Maryland, Kentucky and Florida being responsible for a crew of 22 mechanics and 14 EMS aircraft.